Voky3/Questionnare/README.md

    <img src="./ReadmeSources/execute.png" alt="" style="width: 50%; margin-right: 20px;"/>
    </div>

 4. Run the project in Visual Studio
+- <b>You may be prompted to create a self-signed certificate</b> in order for the ASP.NET to run properly.
+This is standard and you must <b>proceed</b> so the project can be run.
-   → The prebuilt frontend will open in your browser
+- The prebuilt frontend will open in your browser

 ---